apache/incubator-wayang/wayang-jdbc/README.md

 1. Start a `WayangJdbcServer` process with a Wayang configuration that points to the Calcite model.
-2. Put `wayang-jdbc-driver` and its runtime dependencies on the client application's classpath, then connect with normal `java.sql` APIs.
+2. Put `wayang-jdbc-client` and its runtime dependencies on the client application's classpath, then connect with normal `java.sql` APIs.

 ### 1. Build the JDBC artifacts